 A bedroom is a place where kids go to do more than sleep – they also think, dream, reflect, play, study, and more in their private spaces.
 As such, you want them to have a comfortable room that reflects their personality.

 Keep Things Simple, Kid-Friendly, and Practical

 Also, be wary of buying adult-seeming décor items.
 Keep the age of your child front and center as you shop and look for goods that won’t be too hard for them to use or unappealing to their tastes.
-Steer clear of expensive items that could have your young one feeling scared to play or move about their room in case they damage something.
+Steer clear of expensive items that could make your young one scared to play or move about their room in case they damage something.
 Make the room kid-friendly with durable items and plenty of storage for their stuff, as well as places for them to display their creations or treasured possessions.

 Select Flexible Furniture

 When choosing furnishings, consider that your child will keep growing, too.
 For example, if you have a baby, you might want to buy a convertible cot that turns into a bed once they’re a bit bigger.
 Also, while your little one might be begging for a race car or princess bed right now, they’re probably not going to be keen on it in a few years.
 You’re probably better off buying a classic bed frame that won’t date and letting them choose a quilt cover and accessories related to their interests.